-Governance Principles & Policies
+Governance Principles and Policies

-- Board members all elected annually
+- All board members elected annually

 - Opted out of the MUTA, preventing the Company from classifying or “staggering” the board without shareholder approval